Seasonal Precipitation & Temperature Outlook

-Several agro-meteorological stations across the country were used to make the seasonal precipitation forecast for the period December 2015-January-Febraury 2016 This was done by using the data set for the period 1979 to October 2015, along with Global Models, Observations.
-Climate Predictability Tool (CPT) and Subjective Input.
+Several agro-meteorological stations across the country were used to make the seasonal precipitation and temperature forecast for the period November-December-January (NDJ) 2016-2017.
+This was done by using the data set for the period 1979 to September 2016, along with Global Models, Observations, Climate Predictability Tool (CPT) and Subjective Input.

-Rainfall amounts that are expected across districts stations during D2015JF2016 are as follows.
+Approximate Rainfall amounts that are expected across key districts stations during the period November-January 2016-2017 are as follows.

 The information is provided with the understanding that The National Meteorology Service makes no warranties, either expressed or implied, concerning the accuracy, completeness, reliability, or suitability of the Outlook.
 The information may be used freely by the public with appropriate acknowledgement of its source, but shall not be modified in content and then presented as original material.